 Results of both the completer and intent-to-treat analyses suggest that the MoVo-LISA intervention was effective in increasing the level of physical exercise in patients who were inactive before their participation in a rehabilitation program.
-Twelve months after discharge, the intervention group was still more active than the usual care group by 28.5 minutes per week (P = .05) (completer sample).
-Furthermore, at this follow-up 50% of the MoVo-LISA patients were active for at least 60 minutes per week but only 33% of the usual care patients (P = .01) (completer sample).
+Twelve months after discharge, the intervention group was still more active than the usual care group by 28.5 minutes per week (p=.05) (completer sample).
+Furthermore, at this follow-up 50% of the MoVo-LISA patients were active for at least 60 minutes per week but only 33% of the usual care patients (p=.01) (completer sample).
 These findings deserve special attention for several reasons:

-The behavioral effects seem to be relatively strong compared with the findings of previous studies.
-In the review by Hillsdon et al3 no study found significant differences in physical activity levels between the intervention and control group at the 12-month follow-up.
-A more recent intervention study by Moore et al22-also conducted in a rehab setting and in many respects comparable to MoVo-LISA-reported a mean difference of only 8 minutes per week between the intervention and control group at the follow-up after 1 year.
-We attribute MoVo-LISA's success primarily to the systematic translation of theoretical concepts (MoVo process model) into a curriculum-based interactive group intervention t1 t2 t3 t4 t5 Analysis 1: Physical Exercise Index means (standard error) (min/week) IG 0.0 (0.0) 112.8 (8.4) 75.7 (7.7) 78.3 (8.3) CG 0.0(0.0) 63.2 (6.5) 50.4 (6.0) 55.7 (6.4) Analysis 2: Physical Exercise Index percentage (≥60 min/week) IG 0.0 58.1 40.3 41.5 CG 0.0 33.8 27.5 26.7 Analysis 3: Pain Index means (standard error) IG 3.5 (0.1) 2.9 (0.1) 2.8 (0.1) 2.9 (0.1) 2.9 (0.1) CG 3.6 (0.1) 2.9 (0.1) 3.0 (0.1) 3.1 (0.1) 3.1 (0.1)
+The behavioral effects seem to be relatively strong compared to the findings of previous studies.
+In the review by Hillsdon et al. [3] no study found significant differences in physical activity levels between the intervention and control group at the 12 month follow-up.
+A more recent intervention study by Moore et al. [22] - also conducted in a rehab setting and in many respects comparable to MoVo-LISA - reported a mean difference of only 8 minutes per week between the intervention and control group at the follow-up after one year.
+We attribute MoVo-LISA's success primarily to the systematic translation of theoretical concepts (MoVo process model) into a curriculum-based interactive group intervention (in contrast to interventions that mainly rely on individual paper-pencil work; e.g. filling out working-books).